Jay2704/portfolio_jay/README.md

 AI Researcher and Software Engineer with expertise in end-to-end pipeline design, AI/ML development, and full-stack engineering.
 Currently pursuing M.S. in Computer Science at UMBC with hands-on experience at leading tech companies including IBM and Hewlett Packard Enterprise.
 Passionate about building scalable systems and delivering complete solutions from concept to deployment.

+## Bio

+Hello!
+I'm Jay Paun, an AI Researcher and Software Engineer passionate about bridging the gap between cutting-edge research and practical applications.
+My journey began in India, where I earned my Bachelor's in Information Science from B.M.S.
+College of Engineering, followed by hands-on experience at IBM and Hewlett Packard Enterprise.
+Currently pursuing my Master's in Computer Science at UMBC, I'm deeply involved in multimodal AI research, particularly in lie-detection systems that combine EEG brain signals with computer vision.

+What drives me is the challenge of taking complex AI concepts and making them work reliably in real-world scenarios.
+Whether it's optimizing GPU memory usage for large language models, building distributed systems that handle failures gracefully, or creating tools that help developers debug faster, I love the intersection of research and engineering.
+When I'm not coding or researching, you'll find me exploring new technologies, contributing to open-source projects, or diving deep into the latest developments in AI and machine learning.

 ## About

 AI Researcher and Software Engineer specializing in end-to-end pipeline design, AI/ML development, and full‑stack engineering.
 My work spans multimodal AI (EEG + vision), MLOps, distributed systems, and cloud-native architectures.
 I enjoy taking ideas from exploration to reliable production—optimizing data pipelines, training/inference, and DevOps at scale.
-Currently at UMBC, I’m focused on research-driven engineering and impactful, user-centered solutions.
+Currently at UMBC, I'm focused on research-driven engineering and impactful, user-centered solutions.

 ## Key Projects